Gaussian Multiple and Random Access in the Finite Blocklength Regime: An RCU Bound and its Analysis for the Gaussian MAC

-\item In~\cite{fong2016gaussianstrong}, Fong and Tan derive a converse for the Gaussian MAC with second-order term $O(\sqrt{n \log n}) \bs{1}$.
-This converse does not match the second-order term in the achievability bounds proven in this paper.
-The gap in the second-order analyses of current MAC achievability and converse results is a challenging open problem, as discussed in~\cite{effros2018arxiv}.
+\item In~\cite{fong2016gaussianstrong}, Fong and Tan derive a converse for the Gaussian MAC with a second-order term $O(\sqrt{n \log n}) \bs{1}$.
+Kosut \cite{kosut2020converse} improves the second-order term in the converse to $\bigo{\sqrt{n}} \bs{1}$.
+The coefficients of the second-order term in \cite{kosut2020converse} do not match the second-order term in the achievability bounds proven in \thmref{thm:MAC}.
+As discussed in~\cite{yavas2020Random}, closing the gap between the second-order terms of the MAC achievability and converse results is a challenging open problem.

 \end{enumerate}